benc-uk/lua-love-template/README.md

 - **Debugging support**:

-  - Automatically enables the debugger when running in debug mode.
+  - Automatically enables the 'Lua Local' debugger when running in debug mode.

 - **Build tools**: